RHEcosystemAppEng/regional-dr-trigger-operator/docs/configure.md

 The agent deployment can be configured using a global _AddonDeploymentConfig_ named _multicluster-resiliency-addon-deploy-config_ in the _open-cluster-management_ namespace:

+> Note the agent installation namespace on the _Spoke_ can be customized using either the _ManagedClusterAddOn_'s _spec.installNamespace_
+> or the _AddOnDeploymentConfig_'s _spec.agentInstallNamespace_.
+The latter takes precedence regardless if it global or per-cluster.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1
 kind: AddOnDeploymentConfig